 Great Smoky Mountains National Park is located on the border of Tennessee and North Carolina in the southeastern United States.
-It is by far the most visited national park in the country, with around 13 million annual visitors.
+It is the most visited national park in the country, with 12-13 million annual visitors.

-Established in 1934, the National Park has an area of 522,419 acres (2,114 square kilometers).
+Established in 1934, the National Park has an area of 522,419 acres (2,114 sq km).
 A UNESCO World Heritage site, Great Smoky Mountains National Park encompasses the Great Smoky Mountains which is a subrange of the Appalachian Mountains.
 The Great Smoky Mountains are one of the oldest mountains on Earth.
 They were formed 200-300 million years ago.

 Top 3 highest mountain peaks in Great Smoky Mountains National Park